conp-pcno-training/SDC-LOSSLESS-QC/_episodes/03-running_QC_script.md

     ![Run History Template Batch Menu]({{ page.root }}/fig/pop_runhtb.png)

-7. In the **Run History Template Batch** window, add a Context configuration file by clicking **Load context cofig**.
+7. In the **Run History Template Batch** window, add a Context configuration file by clicking **Load context config**.
 The default file will be sufficient for this task: `derivatives/loseless/code/config/contextconfig.cfg`.

 8. Click **History File** and add the `qc.htb` script located in `derivatives/loseless/code/scripts/`.